squarefrog/led-controller-software/README.md

 ### API (WIP)

 The API endpoints are listed below.
 Endpoint value ranges are taken from the [HomeKit Accessory Protocol](https://developer.apple.com/support/homekit-accessory-protocol/), specifically the `Lightbulb` service.
-Fetching current values returns JSON with a key and value.
+Fetching current values returns JSON with the current value.
 For example:

-    { "key": "hue", "value": 275 }
+    { "status": "ok", value": 42 }

 #### Power